johanley/precision-timekeeping/README.md

 So, for modern dates and times, UTC will have a *fixed* offset from TAI.
 The most recent (and likely the last) leap second was [2016-12-31 23:59:60.0, 2017-01-01 00:00:00.0).

-In this library, UTC is implemented as having a *simple constant offset from TAI*, equal to its current value at time of writing.
+In this library, UTC is implemented as having a *simple constant offset from TAI*, equal to its current value at the time of writing.
 That constant offset is hard-coded.

-If needed, the offset can be easily overridden using a simple System property.
+You can override the hard-coded value by using a back-door System property that lets you manually set a specific value for UTC-TAI.